Helicoprion: Later reconstructions

-In the 1994 book Planet Ocean: A Story of Life, the Sea, and Dancing to the Fossil Record, author Brad Matsen and artist Ray Troll describe and depict a reconstruction based on the information gleaned by Bendix-Almgreen (1966).
-They proposed that no teeth were present in the animal's upper jaw, besides crushing teeth for the whorl to cut against.
-The two envisioned the living animal to have a long and very narrow skull, creating a long nose akin to the modern-day goblin shark.
-A 1996 textbook by Philippe Janvier presented a similar reconstruction, albeit with sharp teeth at the front of the upper jaw and rows of low crushing teeth in the back of the jaw.
+In a 1994 book, the American authors Brad Matsen and Ray Troll described and illustrated a reconstruction based on observations given by Bendix-Almgreen.
+They proposed that the animal had no teeth in the upper jaw, except for crushing teeth for the whorl to cut against.
+The authors envisioned the living animal with a very long and narrow skull, forming an elongated snout reminiscent of that of the modern-day goblin shark.
+In a 1996 textbook, Janvier presented a similar reconstruction, albeit with sharp teeth at the front of the upper jaw and rows of low crushing teeth in the back of the jaw.

-In 2008, Mary Parrish created a new reconstruction for the renovated Ocean Hall at the Smithsonian Museum of Natural History.
-Designed under the direction of Robert Purdy, Victor Springer, and Matt Carrano, Parrish's reconstruction places the whorl deeper within the throat.
+In 2008, American paleoartist Mary Parrish created a new reconstruction for the renovated Ocean Hall at the Smithsonian Museum of Natural History.
+Designed under the guidance of American researchers Robert W. Purdy, Victor Springer, and Matthew Carrano, Parrish's reconstruction places the whorl deeper within the throat.
 This hypothesis was justified by the argument that the teeth supposedly had no wear marks, and the assumption that the whorl would have created a drag-inducing bulge on the chin of the animal if located in a symphyseal position.
 They envisioned the tooth whorl as a structure derived from throat denticles and designed to assist swallowing.
 This would hypothetically negate the disadvantages the tooth whorl would produce if positioned further forward in the jaw.
 This reconstruction was criticized for the overly intricate and potentially ineffective design of such a structure, if solely used to assist swallowing.

-Lebedev (2009) found more support for a reconstruction similar to those of Bendix-Almgreen (1966) and Troll (1994).
-A tooth whorl found in Kazakhstan preserved radial scratch marks; the whorl was also found near several wide, tuberculated teeth similar to those of the eugeneodont Campodus.
+In 2009, Lebedev provided further support for a reconstruction similar to those proposed by Bendix-Almgreen (1966).
+An H. bessonowi tooth whorl found in Kazakhstan preserved radial scratch marks; the whorl was also found near several wide, tuberculated teeth similar to those of the eugeneodont Campodus.
 Lebedev's reconstruction presented a cartilage-protected tooth whorl in a symphysial position at the front of the long lower jaw.
 When the mouth was closed, the tooth whorl would fit into a deep longitudinal pocket on the upper jaw.
 Both the pocket in the upper jaw and the edges of the lower jaw would have been lined with dense rows of Campodus-like teeth.
 This was similar to the situation reported in related helicoprionids such as Sarcoprion and Agassizodus.
 As for Helicoprion's ecology, it was compared to modern cetaceans such as Physeter (the sperm whale), Kogia (dwarf and pygmy sperm whales), Grampus (Risso's dolphin), and Ziphius (Cuvier's beaked whale).
 These fish-and squid-eating mammals (ichthyoteuthophage) have reduced dentition, often restricted to the tip of the lower jaw.
-Lebedev's reconstruction approximates modern views on Helicoprion's anatomy, though the hypothetical long jaw has been superseded by CT data.
+Lebedev's reconstruction approximates modern views on Helicoprion's anatomy, though the hypothetical long jaw has been superseded by CT data since 2013.